dcheung/spree_cached_product_properties/README.md

 Cached Product Properties
 ============================

-Provides a simple wrapper around Prodcuct Properties that allows them to be cached.
+Provides a simple wrapper around Product Properties that allows them to be cached.
 Properties are deleted from the cache on touching the product.

 Installation